 - Pour sweetened condensed milk over snow and gently stir to mix.
 If desired, add vanilla extract to taste.
 Serve immediately.

 This is easy to make and so delicious.
 It’s fun food for everyone!
-Chocoholics?
-Simply add chocolate syrup to taste!
+And for chocoholics; simply add chocolate syrup or chocolate chips to taste!